chuck-sys/chip-8-tools/c8compiler/doc/level0.md

 fixed-location ::= label?
 ```

 In this pass, we remove the last register `VF` since nobody is supposed to be using it.
-But other than
+We also implement
-that, it is a straightforward translation from `L0` to assembly.
-Since this is the lowest level, we don't
+expression nesting here.
+Since this is the lowest level, we don't even have to do checking for syntax
-even have to do checking for syntax issues.
+issues.
+Which is why this pass is the simplest to code.